w3c/ColorWeb-CG/hdr_html_canvas_element.md

 ### Use cases

-There are four main classes of HDR use that inform this proposal.
+There are four main classes of High Dynamic Range (HDR) use that inform this proposal.
 They are:

 * To draw HDR content with the minimum performance overhead.
-* To draw HDR content in a way that will color match SDR content.
+* To draw HDR content in a way that will color match Standard Dynamic Range (SDR) content.
   * Such that SDR images drawn in the canvas will appear exactly as they would if display in an `<img>` tag.
-* To display HLG encoded HDR images and video in a canvas.
+* To display IUT-R BT.2100 Hybrid Log-Gamma (HLG) encoded HDR images and video in a canvas.
   * Such that HLG images drawn in the canvas will appear exactly the same as they would if displayed via an `<img>` or `<video>` tag.
-* To display PQ encoded HDR images and video in a canvas.
+* To display IUT-R BT.2100 Perceptual Quantiser (PQ) encoded HDR images and video in a canvas.
   * Such that PQ images drawn in the canvas will appear exactly the same as they would if displayed via an `<img>` or `<video>` tag.

 ### Constraints